RobinD42/python-wrangler/README.rst

 1. Copy or link wrangler.sh someplace where you can have easy access to it.

 2. Create a folder in your home directory named .myPyEnv.
-Place one file in this folder for each Python environment you want to be able to switch to.
-The name of the file is the name you will use on the command line, and the contents of the file is the path to the root of that environment.
+Each item in this folder will refer to a Python environment that you want to be able to switch to or manage with this tool.
+The items can be one of the following:

+  * A file containing the full path to to the root of a Python environment.
+  * A sym-link pointing to a Python environment.
+  * A folder containing a Python environment.

+The name of the item is the name you will use on the wrangler command line.

 3. (Optional) Create an alias that sources the activateEnv.sh script.
 For example: